jameshanlon/cheese/cheese/pages/governance.md

 association in August 2016, governed by a five-member volunteer management committee working to a [formal constitution (PDF)]({{url_for('.assets', filename='files/CHEESE-Constitution-2016-08-17.pdf')}}).
-In February 2018, the CHEESE Project was granted Community Interest Company (CIC) status.
+In February 2018, the CHEESE Project was registered as a Community Interest Company (CIC), limited by guarantee (company number 11204415).
 For more information on the structure and organisation of the CHEESE Project, please read our [articles of association (PDF)]({{url_for('.assets', filename='files/CHEESE-CIC-articles-of-association-2018-03-09.pdf')}}).

 The project is organised by a *central office* and operates through